 Custodial credit risk for deposits is the risk that in the event of a bank failure, the Commission's deposits may not be returned to it.
-The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.

 The Commission's cash management program is based on a zero balance bank account for operations.
 The available balance in this account is transferred to a money market account on a daily basis.
 The funds in the money market account are invested in overnight repurchase agreements.
 The Commission has entered into a Federal Reserve Joint Custody Safekeeping Program with the Bank of New York - Mellon.